Vinigperuzzi/Parallel-checkers/README.md

 # IPPD (Introdução ao processamento paralelo e distribuído)

 This repository has been created to contain the project of the IPPD class in the course of computing science in UFPel.
-This project is proposed by professor Gerson Cavalheiro and developed by the students Allan N. Schuch andf Vinícius G Peruzzi
+This project is proposed by professor Gerson Cavalheiro and developed by the students Allan N. Schuch andf Vinícius G Peruzzi.

-#How to run the project
+# How to run the project

+By yourself or automatically:

+By yourself
 All you need is python in a version that has pip, or at least have pip installed aside.
 For more compatibility we recommend set the python version for 3.11.0, although python is backwards compatible.